Engineering

 Software 2.0 Is Here and It Changed How I Think About Programming

-In 2017, a post called "Software 2.0" argued that neural networks would replace explicit logic as the dominant programming paradigm.
-Nine years later, that prediction has fully landed — and the implications for how we build software are bigger than most engineers want to admit.
+In 2017, Andrej Karpathy argued that neural networks would replace explicit logic as the dominant programming paradigm.
+Nine years later, that prediction has fully landed.
+The implications for how we build software are bigger than most engineers want to acknowledge.

 EngineeringRead more →